Coded-Distributed-Array/benchmarks/README.md

-# RobustCRDA - Generating Plots
+# RobustCDA - Generating Plots

-This repository contains Python scripts to generate plots for the _RobustCRDA_ paper.
+This repository contains Python scripts to generate plots for the _RobustCDA_ paper.